-- Reach out for help, either from someone who is physically nearby or by calling someone.
+- Don't rely on the other person (Fuller student or employee) following the seminary's Sexual Standards Community Standard. - Make any of your limits/boundaries known as early as possible. - Clearly and firmly articulate consent or lack of consent. - Remove yourself, if possible, from an aggressor's physical presence. - Reach out for help, either from someone who is physically nearby or by calling someone.
 People around you may be waiting for a signal that you need help. - Take affirmative responsibility for your alcohol and/or drug consumption.
 Alcohol and drugs can increase your vulnerability to sexual victimization. - Look out for your friends, and ask them to look out for you.
 Respect them, and ask them to respect you, but be willing to challenge each other about high-risk choices.